rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 We recover with the *Bachet* ranking rule a ranking consensus actually very similar to the previous consensus obtained from all four *ranking-by-scoring* results (see :numref:`rankingConsensusFigure`).

 The :py:class:`~transitiveDigraphs.PartialBachetRanking` constructor uses by default the *polarised* version of the *Bachet* ranking rule.
-Due to its *Condorcet consistency* property, the partial ranking result obtained in :numref:`weakBachetpol` represents in fact a ranking consensus respecting the actual **transitive parts** of the given outranking digraph (see the advanced topic dedicated to the :ref:`Bachet ranking rules <Bachet-Tutorial-label>`).
+Due to its *Condorcet consistency* property, the partial ranking result obtained in :numref:`partialBachetpol` represents in fact a ranking consensus respecting the actual **transitive parts** of the given outranking digraph (see the advanced topic dedicated to the :ref:`Bachet ranking rules <Bachet-Tutorial-label>`).

 The :py:class:`~transitiveDigraphs.PartialBachetRanking` now provides a "**Polarised == False**" flag allowing to use instead the **valued** version of the *Bachet* ranking rule (see below :numref:`weakBachet5` Line 1).
 The five best qualified *Bachet* rankings are shown in Lines 4-8.